MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 Images taken from [Non-Euclidean Therapy for AI Trauma](https://www.youtube.com/watch?v=FQ9l4v7zB3I)

-My solution for this problem was to focus only on local comparisons, and use quick repeated hopping to navigate from region to region - a "surfing" metaphor.
+My solution for this problem was to focus only on local comparisons, and use repeated hopping to navigate from region to region.
+When this hopping was fast enough, it worked incredibly well and the feeling of "surfing".

 But, still curious to return to some of those more nuanced mathematical relationships between embeddings if anyone has pointers on new ways to model them.